sirex/databot/README.rst

 pipes.
 Now it's time to add some data to our pipes.
 Firs we need to add the HTML code of index page.
 You can do that using following command::

-    $ ./hackernews.py download 'https://news.ycombinator.com/' -a index -x text
+    $ ./hackernews.py download 'https://news.ycombinator.com/' -a index -x content

 What just happened?
 Here we instructed *databot* to download ``https://news.ycombinator.com/`` page and append it's content to ``index`` pipe.
-Since ``download`` command prints whole downloaded content, additionally we specified ``-x text`` to not print downloaded content.
+Since ``download`` command prints whole downloaded content, additionally we specified ``-x content`` to not print downloaded content.

 Now let's check the status output::